jorgenschaefer/elpy/docs/concepts.rst

 ``*elpy-rpc[...]*``.

 RPC processes are used to provide code completion, documentation and other features.
-To do so, they use python packages (jedi, yapf, rope, ...) that are installed in a dedicated virtualenv named ``elpy-rpc-venv``.
-Those packages can be updated through the configuration panel (accessible through :kbd:`M-x elpy-config`).
+To do so, they use python packages (jedi, yapf, rope, ...) that are installed in a dedicated virtualenv (``.emacs.d/elpy/rpc-venv`` by default).
+Those packages can be updated through the configuration panel (accessible with :kbd:`M-x elpy-config`).

 By default, Elpy will also find the :index:`library root` of the current file and pass that to the RPC functions.
 The library root is